 Learn a few words of the local language - A few well-chosen words will go a long way.
 If you are able to communicate even at a very modest level you will feel more comfortable in the environment you are in.
 Basic words are included in the standard tour / incentive information packs.

-Raise money for a local charity - If you would like to raise money for a charity we have our own charity called Community Projects Africa that you could support.
-In doing so we could channel these funds to a local community in Africa who would benefit tremendously from donations.
-Visit our web site www.communityprojectsafrica.org for further information.
+Raise money for a local charity - If you would like to raise money for a charity we have our own charity called Community Projects Africa that you may wish to support.
+CPA is a non-profit charity, with all donated funds being channeled directly to a local community in Africa who benefit tremendously from donations.
+Visit our website www.communityprojectsafrica.org for further information.

 Help reduce global warming - Carbon dioxide (CO2) emissions are one of the main causes of global warming.
-We all produce CO2 with almost everything we do, from cooking a meal to driving to work, however CO2 emissions from travel - especially flying are particularly high.
+We all produce CO2 with almost everything we do, from cooking a meal to driving to work; however CO2 emissions from travel, especially flying, are particularly high.
 But you don't have to stay at home to reduce the effect your trip has on the environment.
 To see how you can offset the negative effects of your flight, please visit Climate Care, www.climatecare.org.
+Please note that Gane and Marshall already make a yearly contribution to Climate Care to partially offset the environment impact of your flights.

-During the tour or incentive event is when you will have the biggest influence on the environment, so this is your chance minimise the negative impact and to make it as positive as possible for all involved for example –
+It is during your tour that you will have the biggest effect on the environment, so this is your chance to minimise the negative impact and to make it as positive as possible for all involved.
+You should try to:

-Be conservative with water - In many places, water is a scarce resource and without careful use, local people and wildlife suffer.
-We always provide a generous amount of clean drinking water on our tours or incentives events, so you do not need to continually buy bottles of water, which generates a huge number of used plastic bottles.
-When cleaning your teeth turn the water tap off whilst you are brushing.
+Be conservative with water - In many places, water is a scarce resource and without careful use local people and wildlife suffer.
+Be conscious of your water use.
+We always provide a generous amount of clean drinking water on our tours, so you do not need to continually buy bottles of water, which generates a huge amount of waste in the form of used plastic bottles.

-Don't leave rubbish behind - Please take it with you.
+Don't leave rubbish behind - Please take all rubbish with you.
 Your rubbish is not often biodegradable, is always unsightly, and may take years to biodegrade especially in desert or mountain environments.
 In some instances rubbish can cause great harm to wildlife.
-It may seem that local communities have little regard for their environment and contribute heavily to the problem of rubbish, but waste disposal is often very limited.
+It may appear to be the case that local communities have little regard for their environment and contribute heavily to the problem of rubbish, but waste disposal facilities are often very limited.
 Please don’t let our presence add to these problems.
 Please carry your rubbish with you and dispose of it at the next town you come to.
-Try and leave the area as you would want to find it, this may include picking up other people's rubbish at your tour.
+Try and leave the area as you would want to find it.
 Try to use the same water bottle without buying new ones each time yours has run out.
+In Africa, waste almost invariably ends up in landfill.

-Damage - Try not to damage any plant life, which you come across.
-This includes not picking flowers, which might be rare.
+Damage - Try not to damage any plant life that you come across.
+This includes not picking flowers, which may be rare.
 When trekking, follow your guides and keep to the path.
 Going off the beaten track could result in damaging sensitive soil and vegetation.
 Removing coral damages the marine ecosystem and is nearly always unsustainable.
 If you are near coral, please bear in mind it is made up of tiny animals and takes centuries to grow.
 Treading on coral can cause severe long-term damage.

-Gifts - If you wish to take gifts of books or pens for use in schools, please ask your tour leader or incentive co-ordinator how this can be done in a fair and responsible way.
-It may be possible to visit a school at some point in the tour that Gane & Marshall supports through its own charity (Community Projects Africa) Buying products made from endangered species threatens their existence.
+Gifts - If you wish to take gifts of books or pens for use in schools, please ask your tour leader or co-ordinator how this can be done in a fair and responsible way.
+It may be possible to visit a school at some point in the tour that Gane & Marshall supports through its own charity (Community Projects Africa).
+Buying products made from endangered species threatens their existence.
 Remember, in most cases it is illegal to import into the UK products from elephant ivory, rhino horn, furs, endangered tree species, butterflies, orchids, cacti, coral, sea turtle products, snake skin and wild game meat.
 Similarly, when on the beach, don't buy shells because that encourages the seashell trade.
-Do not be tempted to buy ancient artifacts such as pottery, which possibly were stolen from graves or unexplored tombs etc. Be aware that some goods may be manufactured through child labour.
+Be aware that some goods may have been manufactured through child labour.

 Accommodation - Most tours begin and end in a hotel.
-When you stay in at your hotel please turn off air conditioning and lights when you are not in the room.
-Also ask the expedition leader to talk to hoteliers about towel washing option and please use the towels more than once rather than asking for (or allowing) them to be washed every day.
+Please turn off air conditioning and lights when you are not in the room.

-Toilets - As many of our tours will take you off-the-beaten track, there are often a lack of toilet facilities.
+Toilets - As many of our tours will take you off-the-beaten track you will not always have access to proper toilet facilities.
 On treks it is unlikely you will have a flushing toilet.
 Instead a toilet tent will be erected and a pit dug.
 The pit should be dug at least 30m away from any water sources, and any paper rubbish should be collected and burnt, not buried.
 If you are out for the day and no toilet is available please ask your tour guide what the appropriate action is and ensure you don’t leave any paper waste behind.

 Social impact - As well as impacting upon the physical environment, tourism can have a huge and lasting impact on the people and culture of the country you are visiting.
 By following local guidelines and by being respectful of culture and traditions, you will gain as much out of the tour as possible and hopefully leave behind a positive impression.

-You may be confronted by extremes of wealth and poverty - Unfortunately, beggars are a fact of life - some are genuine, others are trying to cash in on the tourist trail.
+You may be confronted by extremes of wealth and poverty - Unfortunately, beggars are a fact of life.
 Whether you give money or gifts is a personal matter.
-If you give anything to any local people, try not to be 'condescending', e.g. don't throw pens out of the vehicle to children as you pass a village.
+If you give anything to any local people, we urge you not to be 'condescending', e.g. don't throw pens out of the vehicle to children as you pass a village.
 Don’t give sweets to children.
-Although it may seem as though you are giving them a treat, many countries we visit have little or no dental care, and by giving sweets you are contributing to their tooth decay.
-It will also encourage children to beg and see tourists as little more than a source of sweets and treats.
-Don’t show off your relative wealth, with displays of money and material goods such as camera equipment or jewellery.
-It’s not only making you a potential target to be robbed but is also highlighting the poverty gap that may exist between yourselves and those in the host country.
+Although it may seem as though you are giving them a treat, many countries we visit have little or no dental care, and by giving sweets you are contributing to their tooth decay!
+Try not to show off your relative wealth, with displays of money and material goods such as camera equipment or jewellery.
+It not only makes you a potential target to robbers, it also highlights the poverty gap that may exist between yourselves and those in the host country.

 Tipping - Tipping is perfectly acceptable and can form the base of the local economy, with some relying mainly on tips.
 Your tour leader will advise you on tour when and how much is appropriate.
 Please feel free to take with you pens, books, pencils etc but please give them to your expedition leader to distribute and not directly to children or communities you meet as this may build expectations and can create problems for future travellers.

 Respect - Respect local customs and follow high standards of courtesy.
-Treat images of the heads of state with respect.
+It is generally wise to treat images of the heads of state with respect.
 Be aware of the differences in social behaviour and behave appropriately.
 Standards of acceptable behaviour vary greatly from place to place, and people of developing countries can often be easily shocked by 'western' behaviour.
-Displays of intimacy are often considered not suitable in public.
-Don’t make promises you can’t keep.
-So if you say you are going to write, do.
+Displays of intimacy are often considered unsuitable in public.
+Don’t make promises you can’t keep; if you say you are going to write, do.
 Learn some words in the local language to help make contact and conversation.

 Photography - Ask permission before taking someone's photo.
-Many people don’t like having their photo’s taken and there may be religious reasons for this.
-Don’t pay children for photos’ as it will encourage them to beg.
-If they have the opportunity to go to school they may not to be so willing to do so if they can make money from tourists by looking cute.
+Many people don’t like having their photos taken and there may be religious reasons for this.
 Be cautious when taking photos of bridges, official buildings, persons in uniform, planes and airports, or religious buildings and ceremonies.
 Ask your tour leader for advice if unsure.

 Physical contact - Acceptable physical contact and body language varies in different destinations.
 Knowing the social norms in the destinations you are travelling through will help you to avoid embarrassing situations and enhance your chances of meeting the locals.